Khirbet Qeiyafa: Site and excavation history

 The site of Khirbet Qeiyafa was surveyed in the 1860s by Victor Guérin who reported the presence of a village on the hilltop.
 In 1875, British surveyors noted only stone heaps at Kh.
 Kiafa.
 In 1932, Dimitri Baramki, reported the site to hold a 35 sqm watchtower associated with Khirbet Quleidiya (Horvat Qolad), 200 m east.
 The site was mostly neglected in the 20th century and not mentioned by leading scholars.
 Yehuda Dagan conducted more intense surveys in the 1990s and documented the visible remains.
 The site raised curiosity in 2005 when Saar Ganor discovered impressive Iron Age structures under the remnants.

 Excavations at Khirbet Qeiyafa began in 2007, directed by Yosef Garfinkel of the Hebrew University and Saar Ganor of the Israel Antiquities Authority, and continued in 2008.
 Nearly 600 sqm of an Iron Age IIA city were unearthed.
-Based on pottery styles and nighteen burned olive pits tested for carbon-14 at Oxford University, Garfinkel and Ganor have dated the site to 1050–970 BCE, although Israel Finkelstein contends evidence points to habitation between 1050 and 915 BCE.
+Based on pottery styles and four burned olive pits tested for carbon-14 at Oxford University, Garfinkel and Ganor have dated the site to 1050–970 BCE, although Israel Finkelstein contends evidence points to habitation between 1050 and 915 BCE.

 The initial excavation by Ganor and Garfinkel took place from August 12 to 26, 2007 on behalf of the Hebrew University of Jerusalem Institute of Archaeology.
 In their preliminary report at the annual ASOR conference on November 15, they presented a theory that the site was the Biblical Azekah, which until then had been exclusively associated with Tell Zakariya.
+In 2015 a plan to build a neighborhood on the site was cancelled, to enable the archaeological dig to go forward.

 In 2017, Garfinkel claimed that Joseph Silver, the chief funder of the excavation, while walking around the exterior of the city wall in the SE part with Garfinkel and Ganor, identified features in the city wall similar to the features found by Garfinkel and Ganor in the western gate, and stated that it was a second gate.
 This claim was challenged.
 In November, with volunteers from the Bnai Akiva youth organization, the area was cleared and an excavation and reconstruction organized by Garfinkel and Ganor "yielded" the existence of that second gate.
 It was thought that the identification provided a solid basis for identifying the site as biblical Sha'arayim ("two gates" in Hebrew).

-In 2015 a plan to build a neighborhood on the site was cancelled, to enable the archaeological dig to go forward.
+Also in 2017, citing publications from 2012 and 2015, Garfinkel lowered the suggested chronology of Khirbet Qeiyafa (Stratum IV) to ca. 1000–975 BCE, considering the site as belonging to Early Iron Age IIA (ca. 1000–930 BCE).
+Later that year, he adjusted the date range to 1020-980 BCE in a summary remark on all the studies and critiques of the site's dating.